 When I read the ‘Theory of Constraints’ concepts, Initially I was not able to understand the term bottleneck and constraints clearly.
 I hope the same might have happened to you also.
-So, in this article, I am trying to provide you the definitions, in a simple way to understand it better. please let me know your feedback in the comments section below.
+So, in this article, I am trying to provide you the definitions, in a simple way to understand them better. please let me know your feedback in the comments section below.

 What is the bottleneck?